Battle of Velikiye Luki

 Situation after the initial Soviet advance.

-The Battle of Velikiye Luki, also named Velikiye Luki offensive operation (Великолукская наступательная операция), started with the attack by the forces of the Red Army's Kalinin Front against the Wehrmacht's 3rd Panzer Army during the Winter Campaign of 1942–1943 with the objective of liberating the Russian city of Velikiye Luki as a previous part of the northern pincer of the Rzhev-Sychevka Strategic Offensive Operation (Operation Mars).
+The Battle of Velikiye Luki, also named Velikiye Luki offensive operation (Великолукская наступательная операция), started with the attack by the forces of the Kalinin Front against the 3rd Panzer Army during the winter campaign of 1942–1943 with the objective of liberating the Russian city of Velikiye Luki as a previous part of the northern pincer of the Rzhev-Sychevka Strategic Offensive Operation (Operation Mars).

-Sometimes known as "The Little Stalingrad of the North", the Soviet forces encircled the city on 27 November 1942, but were unable to make much progress against German units furth er west nor retake a key railway to Leningrad.
-The German garrison in the city was ordered to hold out for a relief force and put up a concerted defense.
-As was the case at Stalingrad, repeated German counterattacks were unable to reach the city, and the garrison surrendered on 16 January 1943.
+Sometimes known as "The Little Stalingrad of the North", the Soviet forces encircled the city on 27 November 1942 but were unable to make much progress against German units further west nor retake a key railway to Leningrad.
+The German garrison in the city was ordered to hold out for a relief force.
+As was the case at Stalingrad, German counter-attacks were unable to reach the city and the garrison surrendered on 16 January 1943.

 Background

-As part of Operation Barbarossa, the German army took Velikiye Luki on 19 July 1941, but was forced to retreat the next day due to Soviet counter-attacks breaking the line of communications in multiple places.
+As part of Operation Barbarossa, the German army took Velikiye Luki on 19 July 1941 but was forced to retreat the next day due to Soviet counter-attacks breaking the line of communications.
 A new attack was launched in late August, and the city was recaptured on 26 Aug.

-The city had great strategic value due to the main north-south railway line running just west of the city at Novosokolniki, as well as the city's own rail network to Vitebsk and bridges over the Lovat River.
+The city had great strategic value due to the main north–south railway line running just west of the city at Novosokolniki, as well as the city's own rail network to Vitebsk and bridges over the Lovat River.
 After its capture and with the German offensive running out of steam for the winter, the area was fortified.
-Marshy terrain extended to Lake Peipus from just north of the city defended by the German 16th Field Army, making operations in the region around the city difficult for both sides.
+Marshy terrain extended to Lake Peipus from just north of the city defended by the 16th Army, making operations in the region around the city difficult for both sides.
 Rather than maintaining a solid "front" in the area, the Germans established a series of thinly held outposts to the north and south of the city.

-Soviet counterattacks during the Winter Campaign of 1941–1942, especially the Battles of Rzhev just to the south, formed a large salient in the German lines.
-Velikiye Luki lay just on the western edge of the original advance, and was just as strategic for the Soviets as the Germans.
+Soviet counter-attacks during the Winter Campaign of 1941–1942, especially the Battles of Rzhev just to the south, formed a large salient in the German lines.
+Velikiye Luki lay just on the western edge of the original advance and was as important for the Soviets as the Germans.
 The city dominated the region and would therefore be the natural point for fighting, offering the possibility of eliminating the German bridges on the Lovat, and to deny the Germans use of the rail line that provided communications between Army groups North and Centre.
-Furthermore, as long as the German Army occupied both rail junctions at Velikiye Luki and Rzhev, the Red Army could not reliably reinforce or resupply its troops on the north face of the massive Rzhev Salient.
-Because of its strategic significance, the Germans heavily fortified the city over the course of 1942.
+As long as the German Army occupied both rail junctions at Velikiye Luki and Rzhev, the Red Army could not reliably reinforce or supply its troops on the north face of the massive Rzhev Salient.
+Because of its strategic significance, the Germans fortified the city over the course of 1942.
 The Soviets often raided German-held territory around the town and the town could only be kept supplied by armoured trains.